astrobytes-edu/astr596-modeling-universe/02-getting-started/03-git-intro.md

 ## Why Version Control Will Save Your Research

 **Imagine this:** It's 2 AM, three days before your thesis defense.
 You accidentally delete 400 lines of working code while trying to "clean up."
-Or worse—your laptop dies, taking six months of work with it.
+Or worse—your laptop dies, taking two years of work with it.

 **This happens to someone every semester.**